“Market sources call Charles Rothfeld a ‘genius.’”

 ’s “Appellate Hot List.”
 He has worked on more than 200 cases before the United States Supreme Court and on hundreds of other cases before federal and state appellate courts.
 Charles has argued 31 cases before the US Supreme Court.

-Since joining Mayer Brown in 1991, Charles has represented foreign governments, states, municipalities, members of Congress, Indian tribes, and groups of state and local officials before the Supreme Court.
-His representations also have included Fortune 500 companies and other businesses in a range of industries, for which he has worked in cases involving various aspects of constitutional law — including the Commerce and Due Process clauses, the First Amendment, and the Twenty-first Amendment — as well as antitrust, securities regulation, federal preemption, taxation, ERISA, banking, criminal law, and international law.
+Since joining Mayer Brown in 1991, Charles has represented foreign governments, states, municipalities, members of Congress, Indian tribes, groups of state and local officials, and leading academics before the Supreme Court.
+His representations also have included Fortune 500 companies and other businesses in a range of industries, for which he has worked on cases involving various aspects of constitutional law — including the Commerce and Due Process clauses, equal protection, the Takings Clause, and the speech and religion clauses of the First Amendment — as well as antitrust, banking, securities regulation, patent and trademark law, taxation, ERISA, criminal law, and international law.